vinodkc/sparklearning/README.md

 **📖 Published as [GitHub Pages](https://vinodkc.github.io/sparklearning/)**

-This doc is a growing collection of **story-style** explanations of Apache Spark internals.
-Each story focuses on one concept or subsystem and explains it as a narrative—what problem it solves, how it works, and how the pieces fit together—with minimal code, so the ideas stick.
+A growing collection of **story-style** explanations of Apache Spark internals.
+Each story focuses on one concept or subsystem and explains it as a narrative—what problem it solves, how it works, and how the pieces fit together.
+Stories are written to be engaging and readable without diving into code, so the ideas stick.

-Stories are grouped by topic.
-Each topic has its own directory; related topics are grouped into **themes** below.
+Stories are grouped by **topic** (each has its own directory); related topics are grouped into **themes** in the index below.

 ---

 ## How to use this doc

-- **Browse by theme**: the index is organized into Execution core, Query & planning, Streaming, Data & I/O, and so on.
+- **Browse by theme** — Execution core, Query & planning, Streaming, Data & I/O, and more.
-- **Read in any order**: stories are self-contained; you can follow your curiosity.
+- **Read in any order** — Stories are self-contained; follow your curiosity.

-New stories will be added over time and linked from this README.
+New stories are added over time and linked from this README.

 ---